 -If you are able to, walk the trail upon arrival instead of taking a tram to the falls.
 It is a short distance to walk, will save you a little money, and you won’t be waiting for what seems like hours for the tram to come by.

 -Make sure to wear appropriate footwear!
-Hiking shoes tennis shoes with good traction are highly recommended.
+Hiking shoes or tennis shoes with good traction are highly recommended.

 -Check out this hiking map for assistance in planning your visit.